genomewalker/derep-genomes/README.md

 optional arguments:
-  -h, --help            show this help message and exit --db DB               SQLite3 DB to store the results (default: derep-genomes.db) --threads INT         Number of threads (for fastANI) (default: 16) --prefix PREFIX       Prefix for the file name results.
-If not assigned it uses Ymd-HMS (default: 20221007-102411) --tmp DIR             Temporary directory (default: /tmp) --threshold FLOAT     Z-score filtering threshold (default: 2.0) --xash-threshold FLOAT
+  -h, --help            show this help message and exit --db DB               SQLite3 DB to store the results (default: derep-genomes.db) --workers INT         Number of workers to use (default: 2) --threads INT         Number of threads to use (default: 2) --prefix PREFIX       Prefix for the file name results.
+If not assigned it uses Ymd-HMS (default: 20221012-124218) --tmp DIR             Temporary directory (default: /tmp) --threshold FLOAT     Z-score filtering threshold (default: 2.0) --xash-threshold FLOAT